Julia Jones (writer)

-Julia Jones, formerly also known as Julia Thorogood, is an English writer, editor, book publisher, aged-care advocate and classic yacht owner.
+Julia Jones, formerly also known as Julia Thorogood, is an English writer, editor, book publisher and patient advocate.

 Early life

 Julia Jones was born in Woodbridge, Suffolk in 1954.
-When she was 3 years old, her father George Jones bought the wooden sailing ketch Peter Duck, a yacht originally commissioned and owned by children's novelist Arthur Ransome and named for a character in one of his novels.
+When she was three years old, her father George Jones bought the wooden sailing ketch Peter Duck, a yacht originally commissioned and owned by children's novelist Arthur Ransome and named for a character in one of his novels.
 This nautical connection with Ransome, along with numerous pony books, helped to shape a lifelong enthusiasm for books.

 Writer and publisher

 Jones opened a bookshop in Ingatestone, Essex, which she then developed into a small-scale local publishing business, reissuing a Second World War autobiography by crime writer Margery Allingham.
 Jones's interest in the Allingham family grew; she researched Margery Allingham's life and wrote a biography published in 1991.
 Jones has also studied the fiction writing of Margery Allingham's father, Herbert Allingham.

 In 2006, while working on a PhD on Herbert Allingham, Jones decided to become a writer of adventure stories like the Swallows and Amazons series of Arthur Ransome she had read as a child.
 The Salt-Stained Book, the first part of a planned sailing adventure trilogy, was released in June 2011.
 Jones hoped the trilogy would inspire a new generation of children to mess about in boats.